Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

-How to Fill a Sketchbook In One Month
+Why Try to Fill a Sketchbook in One Month?

-You may still want to remain amateur if you're not interested in pursuing an art career for other reasons, such as my reason of preferring to be a full time writer.
+You may still want to remain amateur if you're not interested in pursuing an art career for other reasons, such as my reason of preferring to be a full-time writer.
 Art is my way of relaxing and reducing stress, which helps my fibromyalgia as much or more than my medication does.
-The thing is, the better I draw and sketch, the happier drawing and sketching makes me.
+The thing is, the better I draw and sketch, the happier drawing and sketching make me.

 That's the other benefit of filling a sketchbook a month.
 You'll learn to draw fast.
 Drawing fast means you can do more sketches in the same hour, so the time you spend practicing is more productive and you'll learn faster.